 After the determination is made as to the type of cancer, the cancer is graded from low to high - a measurement of how aggressive the tumor is.
 Once cancer is diagnosed, more tests will be done to find out if the cancer cells have spread to other parts of the body.
 This testing is called staging.

-The following are the most common methods of treating the major types of cancer:
+The following are the most common methods of treating the major types of cancer.
+Get more information on treatment at the Markey Cancer Center.

 Advances in surgery, radiation and medical oncology often involve breakthrough technology.
 The Markey Cancer Center is committed to providing access to clinical trials to our patients.